jina-ai/jina/docs/chapters/traversal/index.md

 ![adjacency](img/adjacency.png)

 In the code snippet and diagram above, we initialised a `Document` as `root` with the text: *What is love?
 Oh baby do not hurt me.*.
 And a `Document` with text *What is love?
-Oh please do not hurt me.* was added as a match to the `root`.
+Oh please do not hurt me* was added as a match to the `root`.
 The matched document `match` is a document without any parents, so it stays at the same level as `root` with a granularity value of 0.
 Meanwhile, since `match` is the retrieved result from `root`, so the `adjanjency` increased to 1.